 Each U.S. administration has supported the requirement and maintenance of a nuclear force structure after the elimination of nuclear tests.
 President Donald Trump stated at the 2018 State of the Union Address, “As part of our defense, we must modernize and rebuild our nuclear arsenal, hopefully never having to use it, but making it so strong and powerful that it will deter any acts of aggression” [6].
 The National Nuclear Security Administration (NNSA) is tasked with the mission of maintaining the nuclear stockpile’s safety, security, and effectiveness under the Stockpile Stewardship Program (SSP).

-Full scale system testing in relevant environments is generally recognized as a critical requirement for nuclear weapon certification, just as it is for any Department of Defense (DOD), weapon system.
-Actual system tests cannot be performed, so demonstration of components or subsystems in a the relevant environment is an im- portant part of the technology readiness level as part of the DOD Instruction 5000.02 series [7].
+Full-scale system testing in relevant environments is generally recognized as a critical requirement for nuclear weapon certification, just as it is for any Department of Defense (DOD) weapon system.
+Actual system tests cannot be performed, so demonstration of components or subsystems in the relevant environment is an im- portant part of the technology readiness level as part of the DOD Instruction 5000.02 series [7].
 Additionally, the DOD nuclear certification process is derived from DOD Directive 3150.02 [8].
 Representative nuclear weapons system and effects testing supporting SSP is carried out by the Department of Energy (DOE), DOD, national laboratories, and supporting organizations.
 The scope of the testing sites is incredibly wide, ranging from radio frequency communications to the prompt gamma and neu- tron emissions following a nuclear event.
 Some testing is conducted on components of the nuclear weapons themselves, such as the near-system-level hydrodynamic tests performed with inert pits [9].
-However, many aspects of nuclear weapons are only testable via computational methods or experiments which may not truly represent the physics involved in a nuclear weapon.
-Not employing full scale nuclear testing
+However, many aspects of nuclear weapons are only testable via computational methods or experiments that may not truly represent the physics involved in a nuclear weapon.
+Not employing full-scale nuclear testing

 implicates some uncertainty in the nuclear force credibility, so the alternative testing methods are of extreme importance to the nuclear force structure.